WarutaShinken/silo-wallet/README.md

 Skynet mainnet (XNT) support is implemented but disabled by default (see comment in `forks.yaml`) because I can't test it until it launches.

 ### Manually Adding Fork Support

+**DISCLAIMER:** There are hardcoded exceptions for certain forks to deal with different blockchain filenames and different minors per major values.
+You may have to research these values and modify the executable itself to implement proper support for such forks.
+This is just the way the original Silo Wallet was written.

 1. Open `forks.yaml`.
 2. Add your token + data directory in the same format as the rest of the forks.